-For possible empirical verification, we have evaluated the time-scale needed for emergence of the trivial (Andreev) and topological (Majorana) bound states.
+For possible verification, we have evaluated the time-scale needed for emergence of the trivial (Andreev) and topological (Majorana) bound states.
 In typical realizations of superconducting hybrid structures (where the couplings $\Gamma_{N,S}$ of the quantum dots to external leads are $\sim$ meV) the duration of the transient effects would cover nanoseconds region.
-Currently available tunneling spectroscopies should be able to detect the nonlocal cross-correlations between the spatially distant quantum dots embedded into the setup presented in Fig \ref{scheme}.
-Detailed knowledge of such effects might be important for reliable control of the braiding protocols using conventional and/or topological superconducting quantum bits \cite{Flensberg_2020,Mascot_2023}.
+Currently available tunneling spectroscopies \cite{review_time_resolved} should be able to detect the nonlocal cross-correlations between the spatially distant quantum dots embedded into the setup presented in Fig.~\ref{scheme}.
+Detection of transient nonlocal pairing in the singlet $C_{12}(t)$ and triplet $C_{12}^{\rm T}(t)$ channel could be obtained by crossed Andreev spectroscopy, analogous to the methods used recently in the minimal-length topological superconducting system \cite{Kouwenhoven-2023,Bordin2024Feb}.
+As concerns the triplet channel, its measurement would be feasible by means of the equal spin electron-to-hole scattering \cite{He_2014}.
+Time-resolved nonlocal spectroscopy could be done for the hybrid structure, using either semiconducting nanowires (e.g. InAs) partly covered by conventional superconductors (like in the setup reported in Ref. \cite{Deng-2016}) or by depositing magnetic atoms (Fe) on superconductors and attaching other non-magnetic impurities to them that can be probed by scanning spin-polarized Andreev spectroscopy \cite{Sun_2016}.
+Detailed knowledge of such transient nonlocal effects might be useful for reliable control of braiding protocols for conventional and/or topological superconducting quantum bits \cite{Flensberg_2020,Mascot_2023}.